-- The project must have a recognizably complete form between 1st August 2018 and 31st July 2020 - A joint nomination for a minimum of two collaborating or co-operating partner institutions - All nominations must complete the online nomination form (see DPA20B for offline version of this form for preparation) - All nominee parties must be clearly identified on the nomination form - Nominee must have been contributors to the project being nominated - Institutions may lead multiple nominations to this award - Nominations must be supported at senior management level within the nominees' institutions, demonstrated by letters of support. - Nominees must be prepared to present their work online
+- The project must have a recognizably complete form between 1st August 2020 and 31st July 2022 - A joint nomination for a minimum of two collaborating or co-operating partner institutions - All nominations must complete the online nomination form (see DPA22B for offline version of this form for preparation) - All nominee parties must be clearly identified on the nomination form - Nominee must have been contributors to the project being nominated - Institutions may lead multiple nominations to this award - Nominations must be supported at senior management level within the nominees' institutions, demonstrated by letters of support. - Nominees must be prepared to present their work online

-- Nomination form to be submitted by the deadline - Judges reserve the right to move appropriate nominations into this category - Judges to review nominations and agree finalists - Judges to devise short thematic questions for finalists - Judges to communicate questions to finalists - Finalists to present work online - DPC members vote - Judges make final determination against all criteria, including DPC member vote.
+- Nomination form to be submitted by the deadline - Judges reserve the right to move appropriate nominations into this category - Judges to review nominations and agree finalists - Judges to devise short thematic questions for finalists - Judges to communicate questions to finalists - Finalists invited to submit a 3 minute 'lightning' video outlining the key elements of the nomination - Finalists invited to attend an online interview with Judges - DPC members vote - Judges make final determination against all criteria, including DPC member vote.

-b) Award for Research and Innovation
+c) Award for Research and Innovation

 The Award for Research and Innovation celebrates significant technical or intellectual accomplishments which practically lower the barriers to effective digital preservation.
-It is presented to the project, initiative or person that, in the eyes of the judges, has produced a tool, framework, standard, service, or approach that has (or will have) the greatest impact in securing our digital legacy.
+It is presented to the project, initiative or person that, in the eyes of the Judges, has produced a tool, framework, standard, service, or approach that has (or will have) that is recognized as having an impact in securing a sustainable future for our digital assets.

-Recognizing rapid innovation in this field, the judges do not wish the criteria to be restrictive.
+Recognizing rapid innovation in this field, the Judges do not wish the criteria to be restrictive.
 Nominations will be considered which best fit the description given above.
-To this end, the judges will begin their assessment of nominations against simple judging criteria which they may choose to weight accordingly:
+To this end, the Judges will begin their assessment of nominations against simple judging criteria which they may choose to weight accordingly:

-- Clarity of purpose. - Effectiveness of the methodology used or developed. - Exemplary or innovative application of digital preservation tools or principles. - Clarity and practicality of benefits delivered. - Extensibility of benefits delivered and community impact. - Durability (or expected durability) of contribution to the field. - Cost effectiveness. - Significance of objects preserved. - Assessment of quality by peers. - 'Assessment of quality by peers' will be measured by online voting mechanisms open to the membership, arrangements will be confirmed in due course.
+- Clarity of purpose. - Effectiveness of the methodology used or developed. - Exemplary or innovative application of digital preservation tools or principles. - Clarity and practicality of benefits delivered. - Extensibility of benefits delivered and community impact. - Longevity (or expected longevity) of contribution to the field. - Cost/benefit analysis - Significance of objects preserved. - Assessment of quality by peers.

-Submissions may describe many different kinds of outcome.
+Submissions may describe many kinds of outcome.
 Examples are given below but they are not intended to be prescriptive:

-- a tool, infrastructure component, protocol or technical approach which has improved the long-term access to digital objects. - a shared service, registry, technical framework or middleware application which lowers the barriers to digital preservation. - a report, standard, case study or other publication which has advanced the implementation and quality of practical digital preservation. - a project, collaboration or working party which has tested or developed a particular digital preservation strategy or approach. - a body of work that has progressed from initial ideas to fully-functioning and embedded practice. - an innovative approach to problem solving which has a distinctive capacity to solve multiple practical problems. - An original dissertation or thesis submitted in support of a research degree at doctoral level
+- a tool, infrastructure component, protocol or technical approach which has improved the long-term access to digital objects. - a shared service, registry, technical framework or middleware application which lowers the barriers to digital preservation. - a report, standard, case study or other publication which has advanced the implementation and quality of practical digital preservation. - a project, collaboration or working party which has tested or developed a particular digital preservation strategy or approach. - a body of work that has progressed from initial ideas to fully functioning and embedded practice. - an innovative approach to problem solving which has a distinctive capacity to solve multiple practical problems. - An original dissertation or thesis submitted in support of a research degree at doctoral level